 Donations from generous local businesses, restaurants, grocery stores, and community groups make an enormous difference.

-Getting these items from Together We Cope enables our clients to spend their own money on rent or mortgage.
-That way, they can stay in their homes.
+Food staples, personal care products or baby care items from Together We Cope enable our clients to spend their own money on rent or mortgage and stay in their homes.

-We always need boxed cereal, canned beans, canned fruit, canned vegetables, canned meats (chili, tuna, chicken, stew, etc.) canned soup, canned spaghetti sauce, jelly or jam, macaroni & cheese, oatmeal, pasta, peanut butter, rice, and tomato sauce.
-Click here for a list of foods that we always need.
+Donating food or hosting a food drive for Together We Cope is one way to help hundreds of people.
+Staples that are always needed are boxed cereal, canned beans, canned fruit, canned vegetables, canned meats (chili, tuna, chicken, stew, etc.) canned soup, canned spaghetti sauce, jelly or jam, macaroni & cheese, oatmeal, pasta, peanut butter, rice, and tomato sauce.

-These things are not covered by a Link card: bar soap • body lotion • body wash • dental floss • deodorant / antiperspirant • Q-tips (travel size) • razors • shampoo • shaving cream • toothbrushes • toothpaste.
-Click here for a personal care needs checklist or click here for a baby care needs checklist.
+Personal care products that are not covered by a Link card include bar soap • body lotion • body wash • dental floss • deodorant / antiperspirant • Q-tips (travel size) • razors • shampoo • shaving cream • toothbrushes • toothpaste.
+Donating personal care products is necessary and helps families undergoing a temporary financial crisis to afford other necessities.

 We also need gift cards to grocery stores in the south and southwest suburban area.
 These donations are welcome year-round and are particularly helpful during the holiday season.

-We’re happy to provide you or your group with food drive bins and labels and to pick them up when they’re full.
-Call our food pantry services manager at (708) 633-5040, ext.
+We’re happy to provide you or your group with food drive bins and to pick them up when they’re full.
+Call Tony Roman, our pantry manager at (708) 633-5040, ext.
 7228.